undus5/hugo-pure/README.md

 $ ./demo.sh run
 ```

-The favicon file location is `assets/favicon.png`, it's empty by default,
+The favicon is empty by default, if needed, put one into `assets/favicon.png`,
-it will be loaded automatically if file exists.
+it will be loaded automatically.